-Science progress is getting to “science fiction”, with no attention to ethical and scientific limitations or to side effects induced by an accelerated progress.
+Science progress is getting to “science fiction”, with no attention to ethical and scientific limitations or to side effects induced by accelerated progress.

-This preamble being, we could be prone to think that technology and science are undergoing a time of “Enlightenement” clearness, that researchers and scholars are progressing under the guidance of true knowledge and farsightedness.
+This preamble being, we could be prone to think that technology and science are undergoing a time of “Enlightenment” clearness, that researchers and scholars are progressing under the guidance of true knowledge and farsightedness.

 In fact, according to Paul Virilio what we’re undergoing is a real getting back to researching the invisible, to bearing out what cannot be verified, to a Faith into what cannot be either seen or touched.

-Virilio thinks that scientists are nowadays involved with the investigation of the dark matter and its relevant hidden energy (the particle of God and antimatter – Cern, Genevre), thus accepting all that is not perceived and not expected rather than what is visible and clear.
+Virilio thinks that scientists are nowadays involved with the investigation of the dark matter and its relevant hidden energy (the particle of God and antimatter – Cern, Geneva), thus accepting all that is not perceived and not expected rather than what is visible and clear.